sensingtheforest/sensingtheforest.github.io/src/posts/2024-05-19-fourth-fieldtrip-to-alice-holt-forest.md

 </figure>
 </div>

-We added a sign explaining what this device is about, which was designed inspired by the posters created by Forest Research and Forestry England.
+We added a sign gently attached to a nearby fern explaining what this device is about, which was designed inspired by the posters created by Forest Research and Forestry England.
 We finished after 17.00, so we called it a day.

 <div class="flex justify-center items-center">
 <figure>